tedheikkila/workout-tracker/README.md

   ## Description

   This app is designed for a user who wants to add workouts (cardio or resistance), continue their workout, and track their fitness stats over a weekly time period.
-It primarily uses mongoose and MongoDB to facilitate the capturing of user input into and out of Robo 3T/MongoDB Atlas.
+It primarily uses express, mongoose, and MongoDB to facilitate the capturing of user input into and out of Robo 3T/MongoDB Atlas.

-  Technologies used: Javascript, Node, MongoDB, mongoose, MongoDB Atlas, express, and nodemon (dev dep).
+  Technologies used: Javascript, Node, MongoDB, mongoose, MongoDB Atlas, express, and nodemon.
 See package.json file for complete list.

   To see Workout Tracker in action, check out the deployed app on Heroku here: